ProphecyLabs/AI4Business/README.md

 ## Download

-To download all the course material please click on Code > Download ZIP.
+To download all the course material please click on `Code > Download ZIP`.
 This will download the material for all modules in the structure listed below.